PSUmodeling/Cycles/docs/index.md

 ## Introduction to Using Cycles

-Cycles is a daily time-step agro-ecosystem model that simulates the biophysical processes and management practices occurring within cropping systems and other land uses.
+Cycles is a daily time-step agroecosystem model that simulates the biophysical processes and management practices occurring in a conceptual field that subtends a sequence of crops and operations or cropping system.
-Processes include fluxes in the water and energy balance, the coupled cycling of carbon and nitrogen, and plant growth.
-The model can simulate a wide range of agricultural management practices such as tillage, organic and inorganic nutrient additions, annual and perennial crops, crop harvests as grain or forages, polycultures and relay cropping, grazing, and irrigation.
+Processes include fluxes in the water and energy balance and the coupled cycling of carbon and nitrogen including vegetation growth.
+The model can simulate a wide range of agricultural management practices such as tillage, inorganic and organic nutrient additions, annual and perennial crops, crop harvests as grain or forages, polycultures and relay cropping, grazing, and irrigation.
 Crop growth is represented with a generalizable framework such that a nearly limitless variety of agricultural crop species can be specified by the user.

 Cycles is written in C and the executables for different operating systems are released from the [Cycles GitHub repository release page](https://github.com/PSUmodeling/Cycles/releases).